ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 on the bug report.
-In the event that there is still no testing after an additional 15 days (a total of 105 days without any testing), the Stable Release Managers will remove the package from -proposed and usually close the bug task as “Won’t Fix”, due to lack of interest.
+In the event that there is still no testing after an additional 15 days (a total of 105 days without any testing), the Stable Release Managers will remove the package from -proposed and usually close the bug task as "Won't Fix", due to lack of interest.
 Removal will happen immediately if a package update in -proposed is found to introduce a nontrivial regression.